PostsChallengesPortalsBooksAuthors

 ALifeWitArt

-In my opinion, there is nothing more beautiful or tragic than an artist's mind.
+There is nothing as beautiful or tragic than an artist’s mind.

 Posts